bookofproofs/bookofproofs.github.io/_sources/history/19th-century/childs.md

 title: Childs, Charles Bernard
 born: 1895
 died: 1956
-keywords: Bernard Childs: Birmingham & Edinburgh University lecturer, prolific author of maths textbooks, proposed algebraic proof of Fano's theorem & introduced new topics to algebra
+keywords: bernard childs,childs
-description: Co-authored papers, taught at Cambridge & won awards.
+description: Bernard Childs studied at Birmingham University and then became a lecturer in Physics at Edinburgh University.
+He was active in adult education.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---